bsdingman/active_task/README.md

 *Hey, I'm pulling your code, is there anything I need to run?"*

-Sound familar?
+Sound familiar?
 When working on a team, we all hear it, we all ask it.
 Active Task answers that question.

 Active Task allows developers to create tasks that run Ruby code, Rake tasks, or even system commands.
 Similar to Active Record, Active Task will throw an error if there are any pending tasks.
 Once a task has been ran, it will not be ran again on same machine.

 ### DEVELOPER'S NOTES
 - This is my first gem I've written.
 Even though it has a decent amount of tests, expect bugs.
 - I have not tested this extensively in a team environment (SoonTM)
 - I have not tested this in a production environment.
 (SoonTM)